DmitryEfimenko/ssr-with-i18n/article/part-1.md

 <p>{{'compB' | translate}}</p>
 ```

 Run the application and notice that it's using the translations from the `en.json` file.
-Let's add a component that will let us switch between the two languages:
+Let's add a component that will let us switch between the two languages.

 ```
 ng g c select-language --inlineStyle --inlineTemplate
 ```

-Update the contents of the select-language.component.ts file:
+Update the contents of the select-language.component.ts file.

 ```ts
 import { Component } from '@angular/core';